ghowland/govote/docs/udn_functions.md

-		"__get":          UDN_Get,
-		"__set":          UDN_Set,
-		"__get_first":          UDN_GetFirst,		// Takes N strings, which are dotted for udn_data accessing.
-The first value that isnt nil is returned.  nil is returned if they all are
-		"__get_temp":          UDN_GetTemp,			// Function stack based temp storage
-		"__set_temp":          UDN_SetTemp,			// Function stack based temp storage
 		"__temp_label":          UDN_GetTempAccessor,		// This takes a string as an arg, like "info", then returns "(__get.'__function_stack.-1.uuid').info".
 Later we will make temp data concurrency safe, so when you need accessors as a string, to a temp (like __string_clear), use this
 		"__test_return":           UDN_TestReturn, // Return some data as a result
 		"__test":           UDN_Test,